philipturner/home-built-stm/README.md

 ![Image 4664](./Documentation/CNCAluminum/IMG_4664.JPG)

-_A cut that's twice as deep as it should be._
+_A cut that's twice as deep as it should be.
+Source code: `example11.FNC`._

 The next cut looks much better.
 The corner looks rounded, as if the machine had poor Y axis control.
 However, that's a visual artifact from a thin aluminum shaving.
 The shaving is narrow at the corner and widens toward the top.
 The actual corner is just as sharp as with 1000 RPM + 150 mm/min.
 I'll try once more with 6000 RPM + 300 mm/min, then stop before I push my luck too far.